sailthru/stolos/scheduler/README.md

 that receives elements of a stream or a textFile instance?
 The following table defines different `job_type` options available.
-Each `job_type` has its own set of configuration options, and these are available at the commandline and probably in the tasks.json file.
+Each `job_type` has its own set of configuration options, and these are available at the commandline and (probably) in the tasks.json file.

  - job_type="bash"
-    - bash_options
+    - bash_opts
     - ????
  - job_type="spark"
     - map